coateshl/coateshl.github.io/README.md

 ## Presentations

 ### Refereed Presentations

+Foster, E. D. & **Coates, H. L.** (2019).
+Building a community of practice: Situating data management in the transition to electronic lab notebooks.
+Poster presentation at the Research Data Access & Preservation (RDAP) Summit, Miami, FL.

 **Coates, H. L.**.
 (2018).
 Upskilling the promotion and tenure process: Training administrators for responsible use of research impact metrics.
 Presentation at the Transforming Research conference, Providence, RI.
 Available at http://hdl.handle.net/1805/17449.